El Monte Flores

 El Monte Flores, also known as EMF, is a Mexican-American criminal street gang based in California.
 It is the largest Hispanic gang in San Gabriel Valley and one of the oldest in Los Angeles County.

 History

-Also known as EMF, the gang has had an estimated unknown amount of members but has thousands of active members since it was formed in the 1940s.
+Also known as EMF, the gang has had an estimated unknown number of members but has thousands of active members since it was formed in the 1940s.
 The gang claims South El Monte, El Monte, North El Monte, and Mayflower Village as its turf.
 The gang's name comes from the Barrio Las Flores, named for the flower field & nurseries in the El Monte area.

-El Monte Flores is now part of a larger organization and pays "taxes" or "tribute" to the Mexican Mafia or "La eMe," a powerful prison-based gang who controls the majority of Latino gangs in Southern California.

 Location

 Police reports have suggested that their reach has even been seen in Victorville, California, Arizona, Washington (state), New Mexico, Chicago, Florida.
 The original cliques are in El Monte, California, as well as South El Monte, but like many gangs, members are beginning to migrate to various other cities and states across the country.
 A chapter has even been established in Seattle, Washington.
 El Monte Flores still maintains a strong hold in their original territory despite repeated attempts from law enforcement to break the gang.
 El Monte Flores claims all of El Monte, California, South El Monte, California, North El Monte, California, & Mayflower Village, California but is most active east of the Rio Hondo River, mainly in the southern portion of the city.
 Major hangouts include the San Gabriel Valley Boys & Girls Club, Dead-End ValeWood, Little 5 Points liquor, Dead-End Dodson, Wild Flower St, Legg Lake Park, Alpaca St, Valley Mall, Arceo Park, Dee st, Zamora Park, Mountain View Park, Dead-End CogsWell, Fletcher Park, Maxson St, Dead-End MooreHouse, Continental St, Central St, Dead-End Sastre, Potrero St, New Temple Park, Lambert Park, Mansion Trailers, Parkway Dr, and the KlingerMan-BonWood Apartments.